Pinafore/nlp-hw/tfidf_guesser/README.md

     the pickle for your buzzer has not been updated and is looking for the wrong features (or is miscalibrated).
 Focusing on buzz position is more worthwhile.
-9. If you find that things are taking too long (things are timing out on Gradescope), implement the
+9. If you find that things are taking too long (things are timing out on Gradescope), implement the ``batch_guess`` function to guess on many examples at once.
-    ``batch_guess`` function to guess on many examples at once.
+10. For the extra credit, we strongly recommend you use the GPT guesser **in conjunction** with the tf-idf guesser.
+Make the GPT guesser the primary guesser, and then you can add additional tf-idf features to that.
+It should improve from what you were able to do with the GPT guesser alone.
+You're also welcome to add additional guessers / information (like from Wikipedia).
 9. Once you've completed the required part of the homework and you're trying to increase the recall further, you can investigate changing the dimensions of the vectorization: what normalization